-The law firm of Nadrich & Cohen, LLP has represented many rideshare drivers and passengers.
+The law firm of Nadrich & Cohen Accident Injury Lawyers has represented many rideshare drivers and passengers.
 With the rising popularity of ride share companies, like Lyft or Uber, our personal injury firm has seen a significant increase in the number of Uber car accident claims.

 - Period 1, which is the time between when the driver turns the app on and the time the driver gets a request for a ride;